 - Security deposit and rent to the landlord

 The process of selling your business through escrow in California doesn’t have to be tedious and complicated.
-When you get your cards right, it might even take a shorter than expected period.
+When you get your cards right, it might even take a shorter period than expected.
 It would be best to do this straight from the beginning to the end of the transaction process.

-If you need an escrow company for business transactions, a qualified individual at a business brokerage firm like Rogerson Business Services can assist you in the valuation of your business process.
+If you need an escrow company for business transactions, a qualified individual at a business brokerage firm, such as Rogerson Business Services, can assist you in valuing your business process.
 This will ensure that you get the maximum possible value for your business.

-Selling a business in California is hard.
-Let Andrew Rogerson, an expert business broker, help you with valuing and selling your business today.
+Selling a business in California can be challenging.
+Let Andrew Rogerson, an expert business broker, help you value and sell your business today.

 With a certified business intermediary at your side, we feel confident that you will determine the business’s worth and sell your business in California successfully at the highest price.